brisa-build/brisa/packages/www/src/posts/server-actions-have-been-fixed.md

         store.set("errors", result.success ? null : result.error.format());

-        // rerenderInAction is used to make the server components reactively react
+        // renderComponent is used to make the server components reactively react
         // to the store change as well.
-If rerenderInAction is not used, only the
+If renderComponent is not used, only the
         // web components that are listening to the store.get('errors') signal
         // react to the changes.
-        rerenderInAction({ type: "targetComponent" });
+        renderComponent();
       }}
     >
       <input name="email" type="text" />